BL-MC/RMSensor/README.md

 # RM Sensor
-Using SMD 0805_2012 footprints for resistors and capacitors
+31mm Diameter board using SMD 0805_2012 footprints for resistors and capacitors
 ## Schematic
 ![Schematic](schem.png)
 ## PCB with no fill